revaturelabs/interviewquestions/Python/Python-Datatypes/Dictionary.md

   </details>

 ---
-7.What is the difference between duplicating dictionary with and without copy()?
+7.What is the difference between duplicating dictionary with and without `copy()`?

 <details><summary> <b>Show Answer</b> </summary>

 > It means is dict_2 = dict_1 vs. dict_2 = dict_1.copy().
 When you are duplicating a dictionary object without a copy() method, you are not creating a new dictionary but pointing to the same dictionary object.
-So, when you make changes in the duplicate list it changes the original one too.
+So, when you make changes in the duplicate list, it changes the original one too.

 **Example**: